yidas/line-liff-tools/profile/README.md

 ## Installation

-Download and install the package to your site, and then you can access it through the endpoint:
+Just download the package (HTML page) to your site, and then you can access it through the endpoint:

 ```
 https://your.domain/line-liff-tools/profile/?appId=your-liff-app-id